-Anglicare Communities for Children, Commonwealth, to July 2013
+Anglicare Communities for Children, Commonwealth, to June 2016

-This is the second stage of a two year opportunity for us to provide the teaching of ‘old way knowledge’ to young Arrernte children on country.
+This is the third stage of a two year opportunity for us to provide the teaching of ‘old way knowledge’ to young Arrernte children on country.
 We take children with Elders onto their country to learn all aspects of their relationships, songs, story and dance in an environment that values cultural systems of knowledge transfer.

-Interrentye Bush Products (Social enterprise)
+Interrentye Bush Products (Social Enterprise)

-Artwekenhe-Warrke (Men’s program)
+Artwekenhe-Warrke (Men’s Program)

 Co-ordinator: Tyrone Lynch

-Office Prime Minister and the Arts, Indigenous Community Support, Commonwealth, to June 2013
+Office Prime Minister and the Arts, Indigenous Community Support, Commonwealth, to June 2016

 Food and fuel support for country educational trips for Arrernte men, with an increasingly strong emphasis on young men.